-The Notice to End Tenancy states that the Tenant had five days to pay the rent or apply for Dispute Resolution.
-I accept the evidence before me that the Tenant failed to pay all of the rent owed within the 5 days granted under Section 46 (4) of the Act.
-The Tenant has not filed an application to dispute the Notice to End Tenancy.
+I have reviewed all documentary evidence and accept that the Tenant was served with Notice to End Tenancy on April 1, 2013.
+I accept the evidence before me that the Tenant failed to pay the rent owed in full within the 5 days granted under Section 46 (4) of the Act.

-Based on the foregoing, I find that the Tenant is conclusively presumed under Section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the Notice, which is June 20, 2011.
-Pursuant to the provisions of Section 53 of the Act, the Notice is deemed to be changed to become effective June 20, 2011.
+Based on the foregoing, I find that the Tenant is conclusively presumed under Section 46(5) of the Act to have accepted that the tenancy ends on April 14, 2013.

-Based on the foregoing, I find that the Landlord is entitled to an Order of Possession.
+Therefore, I find that the Landlord is entitled to an Order of Possession effective April 14, 2013.